marendowski/marendowski.github.io/content/projects/luft/index.md

 ## About

-Second project related to graphics and drawing (on the screen).
+Second project related to graphics and drawing (on the screen) in Linux.
 [The making of luft](../../posts/luft) describes the turbulent development of it.